Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 The Doctor frowned at him— obviously he was missing something.
 "Didn't I just say this planet was called Ilzay?"

 "He's talking about that movie, Avatar, yeah?"
 Rose explained, linking her arm with the Doctor's.
-"S'like, there's this planet called Pandora, and at night it glows sort of like here."
+"S'like, there's this planet called Pandora, and at night it glows sort of like here.
+Came out a couple of decades after my time."

 "Never heard of it," sniffed the Doctor, shooting Jack a pointed look.